-Requirements to Earn a Certificate in Leadership Development
+Requirements to Earn a Leadership Development Certificate

 Students are welcome to participate in as many workshops as they wish.
 In order to earn a Leadership Development Certificate, students must complete the following requirements before graduation:

-- Complete reflective learning components
+- Complete a reflective learning component

 Core Workshop Descriptions